ternaus/TernausNet/README.md

 ```
 @ARTICLE{arXiv:1801.05746,
          author = {V. Iglovikov and A. Shvets},
-          title = "{TernausNet: U-Net with VGG11 Encoder Pre-Trained on ImageNet for Image Segmentation}",
+          title = {TernausNet: U-Net with VGG11 Encoder Pre-Trained on ImageNet for Image Segmentation},
         journal = {ArXiv e-prints},
          eprint = {1801.05746},
            year = 2018,